 David Ogilvy famously said, "We sell.
 Or else."
 These words sound simple, but are deeply meaningful to us.
-For over 60 years, Ogilvy & Mather has helped to build some of the most valuable brands in the world, including American Express, IBM, Dove and Louis Vuitton.
-Recently we have added more clients to this list of brands, including NASCAR, SC Johnson, Philips, Coke Zero, IKEA, UPS, and Tiffany & Co.
+For over 60 years, Ogilvy & Mather has helped to build some of the most valuable brands in the world, including American Express, IBM, and Dove.
+Recently we have added more clients to this list of brands, including NASCAR, Philips, Coke Zero, IKEA, UPS, Nationwide and Tiffany & Co.

 “We sell.
 Or else.”